dschulmeist/ada-template-website/index.md

 <p style="font-weight: 700"> But here’s the catch:</p>

 Revenue is not profit.
-Just as an expensive experiment might fail to yield a breakthrough, movies with massive budgets can still flop if audience reception or competition acts as a limiting factor.å
+Just as an expensive experiment might fail to yield a breakthrough, movies with massive budgets can still flop if audience reception or competition acts as a limiting factor.

 <h2> Budget vs Average Movie Score </h2>